 Currently, I am Education Director at the Waterbury Congregational Church, where I also served as historian and in 2001 directed a video celebrating the church’s 200th anniversary.
 In 2009, I concluded a stint as Executive Director of the Vermont Alliance for Arts and Education, supporting the development of arts education programs and professional development throughout the state.

 I have a deep interest in preserving, renewing and restoring the vitality of Vermont’s small communities.
 While on the board of Revitalizing Waterbury, I was elected President of Waterbury Village and led an effort to expedite the leasing process for the dilapidated train station.
 Upon signing the lease, RW was able to move ahead to raise funds for the successful restoration of the station, which is now home to Green Mountain Coffee Roasters’ Cafe.
 Also while Village President, I led an ultimately doomed effort to buy and restore the nearly destroyed Gateway Motel or, as we called it, the Wells House, an historic building in downtown Waterbury which was the boyhood home of one of Vermont’s greatest Civil War heroes, General William Wells.
 I was elected to the Waterbury Town Select Board in 2005, elected chair in 2006 and also served as chair of the Downtown Designation Committee of Revitalizing Waterbury, which was awarded in Fall 2006.
 I stepped down from the Select Board in 2008.

-My wife Liz and I and our three children – Kate, Augie, and Cormac – live with our dog, Tinker, in an old Victorian house in Waterbury Village.
+My wife Liz and I and our three children, live with our dog, Nixon, in an old Victorian house in Waterbury Village.